jamadaha/AutoConverter/README.md

 # AutoCommandGenerator
-This small project allows automatic generation of AHK files, which can then be used for automating running GM commands in game.
+This project allows automatic generation of AHK files, which can then be used for automating running GM commands in game.
 While, it can also convert a GM log to CSV.

 ## Requirements
 * [CMake](https://cmake.org/) - They both require this for compiling